qchenevier/MBA_memoire/doc/reaction_organization.md

 #### Reevaluate your assets

-**Identify and diagnose strategic assets:** Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
+Identify and diagnose strategic assets: Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
 Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
-What assets will be useful in a digitally transformed world [@Westerman2011]?
+What assets will be useful in a digitally transformed world? [@Westerman2011]

 Successful Digital Transformation comes from reshaping the organization to take advantage of valuable existing strategic assets in new ways, to gain value from investments they have already made [@Westerman2011].

-Beware of the assumption: **The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
+Beware of the assumption: The strategic assets that brought us success in the physical world will also be valuable in the digital environment.
+Look for ways to leverage assets that you have and that fast-moving digital startups do not.
 Use these to establish and grow your digital advantage [@WESTERMAN2015].

 Data should be considered an asset class in its own right and analytics are useful for more than just optimizing business processes.
 Equally important is the role of assets in your business model.
 Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy" [@WESTERMAN2015].